Chinese University of Hong Kong: Research

 The Yale-China Chinese Language Centre (CLC), formerly New Asia – Yale-in-China Chinese Language Center, was founded in 1963 under the joint auspices of New Asia College and the Yale-China Association.
 The centre became part of Chinese University in 1974 and has been responsible for the teaching of one language education (Putonghua and Cantonese) of university students as well as other Putonghua and Cantonese learners.
 Courses are offered for non-native speakers and for native speakers of Chinese.
 Programmes are divided into Putonghua courses for local students, Cantonese courses for mainland Chinese Students and Putonghua and Cantonese courses for non-native Chinese speakers.

 The university also hosts several research centres.
 The Childhood Bilingualism Research Centre (CBRC) is part of the Department of Linguistics and Modern Languages.
 Research at the centre includes documenting the development of bilingualism in bilingual children and assessing the bilingual competence they gain in childhood; raising the public's awareness of Hong Kong children's development of biliteracy and trilingualism; and studying and supporting the revitalisation of minority languages in the context of bilingual and multilingual education.
 The centre is directed by Professor Virginia Yip and Professor Stephen Matthews.
+The Research Centre for Translation both studied translation as a scholarly subject and published the journal, Renditions from 1973 to 2024.

 The Universities Service Centre for China Studies (USC), founded in 1963 as "The Universities Service Center," was renamed and moved from Kowloon to the campus in 1988.

 Its mission is to support the study of contemporary China and Hong Kong, especially among mainland Chinese, Hong Kong, and international scholars.
 The centre houses a major collection of mainland newspapers, periodicals, and official publications.